LGN520/farreach-public/docs/netreach-v4-lsm.md

 	+ Containers accessed by one ALU must be allocated in the same group
 		* One container can accommodate arbitrary fields from the same packet header
 		* One field can only be split into two containers
-	+ In each stage, one container can only be accessed once by an ALU
+	+ In each stage, one container can only be accessed once by an ALU (read-read does not incur confliction, yet write-write or read-write incurs)
 		* Even if two fields do not have dependency, if they are located in a same container, they cannot be accessed by different ALUs in the same stage
 	+ The above contraints are only for ALU instead of MAU -> MAU can match containers in different groups, each can be matched with multiple times
 	+ Unextracted fields (e.g., metadata) do not need 8-bit alignment in PHV